Tony177/NetworkSecurity-Project/README.md

 <img src="https://raw.githubusercontent.com/Tony177/NetworkSecurity-Project/main/Image/network_scheme.svg" width=500>

--   Web Network
+-   Web Network nodes:
-    1. Web Server hosting a stub site using NodeJS
+    1. Web Server hosting a stub website using NodeJS.
-    2. MySQL Server hosting sensitive information
+    2. MySQL Server hosting sensitive information.
--   Employee Network
+-   Employee Network nodes:
-    1. BobPC which represent the hacker host
+    1. BobPC which represents the hacker host.
-    2. TomPC which represent the target host
+    2. TomPC which represents the target host.
--   Company Network
+-   Company Network nodes:
-    1. All the Employee network
+    1. All the Employee network nodes.
-    2. Web Server
+    2. Web Server.

 # Background Scenario

-This lab is about a industrial espionage, represented by Bob, who is infiltrated inside a company lan network and found, among a lot of other devices, one vulnerable computer that belongs to Tom and an useful site open ONLY inside the company network.
+This lab is about industrial espionage, represented by the attacker Bob, who is infiltrated inside a company lan network and has found, among a lot of devices, one vulnerable computer that belongs to Tom and an useful website open ONLY inside the company network.

-During the demostration scenario we found out these IP from 2 different subnets:
+During the demonstration scenario, we discovered these IPs from 2 different subnets:

 -   _193.20.3.1_ - Company Network
 -   _193.20.3.2_ - Bob PC on company network

 -   _193.20.1.1_ - Employee Network